MohanAdivileti/A-CRM-Application-for-Public-Transport-Management-System-APSCHE-STB3-/Documents/0.Team Details/readme.md

-Team details of project ae uploaded.
+Team details of project are uploaded.